KBNLresearch/nl-menu-resources/doc/serving-static-website-with-Apache.md

 ![](./img/caja-permissions.png)

-You can also set the permissions from the terminal, using the following command:
+You can also set the permissions from the terminal, using the following commands:

+    sudo find www.nl-menu.nl -type d -exec chmod 755 {} \;
-    sudo chmod -R 644 www.nl-menu.nl
+    sudo find www.nl-menu.nl -type f -exec chmod 644 {} \;

 ### 2. Create a configuration file